yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-regex-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem parametru szablonu `Elem`.
+Typ jest synonimem dla parametru szablonu *Elem*.

 ### <a name="example"></a>Przykład